-John Rex Charter School opened in August 2014.
+John Rex Charter School is a free, public charter school that opened in August 2014.
 It utilizes the best elements of a public-private educational partnership to provide an exemplary learning environment for students.
 It offers a one-of-a-kind, quality education to an economically and racially diverse group of students.
 This unique charter school places students in the heart of the city for daily exposure to the culturally rich amenities that are only available in downtown Oklahoma City.

 What makes John Rex Charter School unique?